Skip to content

 • Screenshot URL: http://localhost:3000/internal

-The recap page renders the HTML content of the internal page instead of returning an error.
-The server-side request bypasses the access restriction because it originates from the same host.
+The recap page renders the internal page’s HTML instead of redirecting.
+The server-side request bypasses the restriction because it originates from localhost.

 Support recap displaying internal page content with flag